Skip to main content

 I had to let the glue from the previous step dry for a bit before screwing the acrylic diffuser onto the assembly since the two mounting rings would slide around under the pressure of trying this.

-Jake Luther - Reply
+Jake Luther - Resolved on Release Reply

 • Locate the 3D printed shell back.
 Orient the shell back such that the opening is pointing up and the flat edge faces towards you.
 See the first image.